2025–26 PREM Rugby Cup

-The 2025–26 PREM Rugby Cup will be the 53rd season of England's national rugby union cup competition and the first in two season without clubs from the second tier, Champ Rugby.
-Bath are the reigning champions.
+The 2025–26 PREM Rugby Cup is the 53rd season of England's national rugby union cup competition and the first in two season without clubs from the second tier, Champ Rugby.

+Leicester Tigers won the PREM Rugby Cup defeating Exeter Chiefs 66–14 in the final at Welford Road, Leicester on 14 March 2026.

 Competition format

-The format will feature all ten clubs from the 2025–26 Premiership Rugby.
-The ten teams will be divided into two pools, each made up of five teams, playing eight games (four home, and four away) over ten rounds.
-The top two teams from each pool will progress to the semi-finals, with the final being held one week after the semi-finals.
+The format features all ten clubs from the 2025–26 Premiership Rugby.
+The ten teams are divided into two pools, each made up of five teams, playing eight games (four home, and four away) over ten rounds.
+The top two teams from each pool progress to the semi-finals, with the final being held one week after the semi-finals.
 After two seasons, the Champ Rugby clubs withdrew in protest, because they were not made equal partners in the development of the competition.

 Teams

-All ten clubs from 2025–26 Premiership Rugby will compete.
+All ten clubs from 2025–26 Premiership Rugby competed.

 Pools

-Each team will play home and away matches against the other teams in the pool.
+Each team play home and away matches against the other teams in the pool.

 League points follow normal rules, 4 for a win, 2 for a draw, 0 for a loss, and bonus points for 4 tries or more and/or losing by 7 or less match points.